louisjensen/cellular-automaton/doc/INHERITANCE_REVIEW_dl199.md

 3. If we break down the classes more, we can minimize the dependencies; however, this will increase the total number of classes.

-4. We focused more on the grid class, because grid class will take care of looping through the grid and updating each cells.~~~~
+4. We focused more on the grid class, because grid class will take care of looping through the grid and updating each cells

 #Part3
 1.

+2. I will be working on the visualization and the simulation method

+3. Some specific cases in the simulation might be difficult to implement